debamazetto/debamazetto.github.io/research.md

 ## Work in Progress

-* "The Effect of Video Games on Children’s Skills", with [Gregorio Caetano](http://www.gregoriocaetano.net/), [Meghan Skira](https://sites.google.com/view/meghanskira), and Isabella Yerby
+* "The Effect of Video Games on Children’s Skills", with [Gregorio Caetano](http://www.gregoriocaetano.net/), [Meghan Skira](https://sites.google.com/view/meghanskira), [Carolina Caetano](http://www.carolinacaetano.net/), and Isabella Yerby

 * "Assessing the Impact of Physicians on Health: The More Doctors Program and the Exit of Cuban Doctors in Brazil"